svemyh/TTK4145-Real-Time-Programming/Exercise 1/questions.md

 Some languages support "fibers" (sometimes called "green threads") or "coroutines"?
 What are they, and why would we rather use them over threads?
 > *Your answer here*
-    These are lightweight, cooperative concurrency units.
+    Both fibers and coroutines are mechanisms used for cooperative concurrent multitasking in a single thread.
+    Fibers/Green threads: Has a scheduler.
-    They are managed by the application rather than the operating system, allowing for more control over execution.
+    Coroutines: Doesn't have a scheduler since it doesn't need it.
+When it yields, it passes controll to the caller They are managed by the application rather than the operating system, allowing for more programmer control over execution.
 They are suitable for tasks with many blocking operations.
+    Threads poses the risk of data integrity since one thread may be stopped in the middle of updating data.
+Since multiple processors allows multiple threads, the programmer has to be careful about concurrent data access

 Does creating concurrent programs make the programmer's life easier?
 Harder?
 Maybe both?
 > *Your answer here*